mattrglobal/sample-apps/postman/README.md

 3. Select the local versions of the _Tenant Environment_ and the _Platform API Collection_ files you downloaded in the previous step.

 ### Step 4: Update environment variables

 1. Select the **Environments** button in the _My Workspace_ sidebar.
-2. Select the _MATTR VII Tenant_ environment from your environments list.
+2. Hover over the _MATTR VII Tenant_ name in the environments list and select **Set Active** (you should see it marked as active).
+3. Select the _MATTR VII Tenant_ environment.
-3. Update the following variables with your tenant details:
+4. Update the following variables with your tenant details:
    - `baseUrl`: Replace with your tenant's URL.
    - `auth0Base`: Replace with your Authentication server URL.
    - `tenantClientId`: Replace with your Client ID.
    - `tenantClientSecret`: Replace with your Client Secret.
    - `tenantAudience`: Replace with your tenant's URL.
-4. Select the `Save` button.

 If you are unsure of any of these details, please [contact us](mailto:dev-support@mattr.global).

 ### Step 5: Try it out

-1. Select the Collections button in the _My Workspace_ sidebar.
+1. Select the **Collections** button in the _My Workspace_ sidebar.
 2. Select the MATTR VII API collection.
 3. Select the _Retrieve all IACAs_ endpoint (You can find it under _Tenant configuration > Identifiers > IACA_).
 4. Select **Send** in the top right corner of the request pane.